Derek Jeter: 2014: Final season

 The Yankees honored Jeter with a pregame tribute on September 7.
 Beginning with that day's game, the Yankees wore a patch on their hats and uniforms honoring Jeter for the remainder of the season.
 In the final week of Jeter's career, MLB Commissioner Bud Selig honored him as the 15th recipient of the Commissioner's Historic Achievement Award for being "one of the most accomplished shortstops of all-time."

 During Jeter's final series at Yankee Stadium, Louisville Slugger announced they would retire their "P72" model baseball bat, the bat Jeter uses, though it will be sold under the name "DJ2," in Jeter's honor.
-The average ticket price for Jeter's final home game, on September 25, reached $830 on the secondary market.
+The average ticket price for Jeter's final home game, on September 25, reached $830 on the secondary ticket market.
 In his final game at Yankee Stadium, Jeter hit a walk-off single against Orioles pitcher Evan Meek to win the game, 6–5.

 Jeter decided to play exclusively as the designated hitter in the final series of his career, at Fenway Park in Boston, so that his final memories of playing shortstop would be at Yankee Stadium.
 The Red Sox honored Jeter with a pregame ceremony including Red Sox retired stars Carl Yastrzemski, Jim Rice, Fred Lynn, Luis Tiant and Rico Petrocelli, the Boston Bruins' Bobby Orr, New England Patriots receiver Troy Brown and the Boston Celtics' Paul Pierce, while many Boston fans at Fenway Park loudly cheered for Jeter and gave him a standing ovation.
 In his final at-bat, he hit an RBI infield single against Clay Buchholz, before being substituted for pinch runner Brian McCann; he received an ovation from the Red Sox fans as he exited the field.

-World Baseball Classic
+International career

 Jeter started at shortstop for the United States national baseball team in the 2006 World Baseball Classic.
 He hit 9-for-20 (.450) and scored five runs in six games.
 Only teammate Ken Griffey Jr. (.524) and Cuba's Yoandy Garlobo (.480) had a higher batting average with a minimum of 20 at-bats.
 Jeter's play earned him recognition as the shortstop selection on the All-Tournament Team.

 In the 2009 World Baseball Classic, Jeter again started at shortstop.
 He was named captain of the United States team by manager Davey Johnson, and he batted 8-for-29 (.276) in eight games.
 Jeter and the United States team faced the Yankees at Steinbrenner Field in an exhibition game, the only time Jeter played against the Yankees.